Unquestionable Presence: Live at Wacken

-Unquestionable Presence: Live At Wacken is a two disc live album by the technical death metal band Atheist.
-Disc one features the band's reunion performance at Wacken Open Air in 2006 and disc two features a compilation of Atheist tracks from previous albums.
+Unquestionable Presence: Live At Wacken is a two disc album by the technical death metal band Atheist.
+Disc one features the band's reunion performance at Wacken Open Air in 2006 and disc two features a compilation of Atheist tracks from previous albums, including Piece of Time, Unquestionable Presence and Elements.

+Critical reception

+The first disc was described by Blabbermouth.net as a "dazzling eight-song set", while the second disc was criticized for not offering more variety, though on the whole, the two albums were described as "a cool little package."